 The comprehensive exams are undertaken by the doctoral student after completing all Ph.D. coursework.
 Most students complete their exams by Fall term of their 3rd year.
-The student and his or her advisor confer and agree that the student is ready to take the exams.
-Students also must be enrolled for at least nine graduate credits a quarter to be considered a full time students; typically these credits are split between J601 Research and J605 Reading when studying for comprehensive exams.
+The student and their advisor confer and agree that the student is ready to take the exams.
+Students also must be enrolled for at least nine graduate credits a quarter to be considered fulltime students; typically these credits are split between J601 Research and J605 Reading when studying for comprehensive exams.